 Back to the beach, I couldn’t stop listening to the sound of those gentle waves.
 Waves demonstrate the sheer force of nature.
 However, the sound of this natural phenomenon has a calming effect.
 As I said, it is my favorite song.

-The author is visiting all 30 districts of Rwanda.
-His tour of Nyamasheke is sponsored by Nyamasheke District, The Click Creations, Tec-Global Ltd, Elimo Real Estate and Exposure.
+The author is visiting all 30 districts and 416 sectors of Rwanda.
+His tour of Nyamasheke is sponsored by Nyamasheke District, The Click Creations, Tec-Global Ltd, Elimo Real Estate and Exposure Digital.